lgsandbox/nextjs_md_blog_onfleek/README.md

 When ready change the origin to your own repo, slap down all your git commands and do what must be done to "git" it to your GitHub.
 Yes I make funny, very good.

-Then just point https://fleek.co/ to your repo get back to your regularly scheduled JAM stack workflow, now on IPFS.
+Then just point https://fleek.co/ to your repo and BAM just like that you can get back to your regularly scheduled JAM stack workflow, now on IPFS.
 Thanks Fleek!

 I'll be configuring a basic styled components starter built off this too, check back soon.